 Are you looking for an International Baccalaureate World School in Singapore?
 Here you can find a list of Singapore schools that have a profile in the IB World Schools Yearbook.

 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

-A leading centre for multinational corporations operating in Asia, Singapore has one the continent’s largest expatriate communities.
-In 2015, 39 per cent of the city’s 5.5 million residents were foreign nationals.
+A leading centre for multinational corporations operating in Asia, Singapore has one of the continent’s largest expatriate communities.

 Education is at the heart of Singapore’s success as an Asian tiger economy and the country has won plaudits for its high educational standards.
 The city’s 15-year-olds swept the board in the OECD’s Pisa tests of performance in science, maths and reading across more than 70 countries in 2015, coming top in all categories.

-There are more than 80 English-medium international schools in Singapore, including 31 IB World Schools, with 24 authorised to offer the International Baccalaureate Diploma and seven, including ISS International School Singapore, teaching all three IB programmes.
+There are more than 80 English-medium international schools in Singapore, including 40 IB World Schools, with 30 authorised to offer the International Baccalaureate Diploma and seven teaching three IB programmes.
 For a full list see the IB website.

 Parents are advised to check schools’ accreditation arrangements with recognised bodies such as the Council of International Schools, which has eight accredited member schools in Singapore.

 International schools mainly admit the children of foreign nationals, as local students cannot attend without special permission.
 State schools teach in English and do admit expatriate children, who pay higher fees and get lower priority in admissions than local students.
 They must also pass a special admission test.